How to Build the Perfect Smoothie In 5 Quick Steps!

-Today I will be talking about how to build the perfect smoothie!
+Today we are talking about how to build the perfect smoothie!
 Smoothies are a great addition to any healthy lifestyle.
 They are super easy and quick to make and are full of essential vitamins and minerals.
 On the other hand, just because you blend up some fruits does not necessarily mean you are maximizing the nutritional impact of your smoothies.
 These simple tips will ensure your smoothies are always flavourful and healthy!
 Having a smoothie as a part of your morning routine can be a great start to your day.

 So let’s get into it!

 The liquid part of the smoothie is the component that will control the viscosity (thickness) of your drink.
-If you prefer a very thick smoothie or a smoothie bowl, add less liquid and if you like a smoothie that is "thinner" add more!
-For regular smoothies, a good rule of thumb is adding the liquid that reaches up to half to three-quarters of the ingredients inside your blender.
+If you prefer a very thick smoothie or a smoothie bowl, add less liquid and if you like a smoothie that is “thinner” add more!
+For regular smoothies, a good rule of thumb is to add the liquid that reaches up to half to three-quarters of the ingredients inside your blender.

 So, should you use water or milk?
 It is really up to you!
-To be more specific, if you are looking to gain weight and are not opposed to drinking cow's milk, adding milk is a great way to bump up your caloric intake a bit.
+To be more specific, if you are looking to gain weight and are not opposed to drinking cow’s milk, adding milk is a great way to bump up your caloric intake a bit.
 Otherwise, water, juice, coffee, and plant-based milk are delicious additions.
 Plant-based milk tends to be fortified with essential nutrients as well such as vitamin D, vitamin B12, zinc, or magnesium.
-These are essential in the health of our bodies!
+These are essential for the health of our bodies!

 Adding some greens to your smoothie is the best way to increase the nutritional impact!
 A handful of greens is enough to add some extra vitamins.
 Specifically, dark leafy greens, are a rich source of vitamin B, vitamin A, vitamin C, vitamin E, vitamin K, magnesium, antioxidants, calcium, iron, and potassium.